-- Used for locking in process context (critical sections in which you do not want to sleep) as well as atomic sections. - Kernel preemption on the local CPU is disabled.
-We need to avoid deadlocks (and unbounded latencies) because of preemption from processes that want to get the same lock:

-• Disabling kernel preemption also disables migration to avoid the same kind of issue as pictured above from happening.
+- So, kernel preemption on the local CPU is disabled.
+We need to avoid deadlocks (and unbounded latencies) because of preemption from processes that want to get the same lock. - Disabling kernel preemption also disables migration to avoid the same kind of issue as pictured above from happening.

+We also need to avoid deadlocks because of interrupts that could want to get the same lock:
-void spin\lock\irqsave(spinlock\t \lock, unsigned long flags);

-void spin\unlock\irqrestore(spinlock\t \lock, unsigned long flags);

-- Disables / restores IRQs on the local CPU. - Typically used when the lock can be accessed in both process and interrupt context. - We need to avoid deadlocks because of interrupts that want to get the same lock.
+- void spin\lock\irqsave(spinlock\t \lock, unsigned long flags); - void spin\unlock\irqrestore(spinlock\t \lock, unsigned long flags); - Disables/restores IRQs on the local CPU. - Typically used when the lock can be accessed in both process and interrupt context.

-Using spinlocks 2/3
+Using spinlocks 2/2